 Rosie began painting in earnest, when due to an illness, she found herself at home with free time.
 Creative energy is a wonderful healer and an avenue to focus positive energy.
 It was also a way to personalize her own home with the beauty of bold and vibrant colors.

-Tim Sullivan is a full-time artist living in the Niagara region.
-He is a member of the Pumphouse, a local art community and has shown his work in many of the local art shows in Niagara on the Lake, Fort Erie and the Pelham Art Festival and in galleries in Niagara on the Lake, Fort Erie and Toronto.
+Tim Sullivan is a full-time artist displaying his work in many of the local art shows in Niagara on the lake, Fort Erie and the Pelham Art Festival as well as in galleries in Niagara on the Lake, Fort Erie and Toronto.

-After a few years and countless hours at her easel, Nancy’s paintings capture the beauty around her and can be found hanging in private collections across Canada and the U.S. It gives her great pleasure to see her paintings come to life using bright, vibrant colours in a loose impressionistic style.
+Nancy’s paintings capture the beauty around her.
+She is currently focusing on contemporary portraiture and figurative work.
+It gives her great pleasure seeing her paintings come to life using bright vibrant colours in a loose impressionistic style.
+Nancy is an active member of the Federation of Canadian Artists.

 When I relocated to Niagara-on-the-Lake in 2014, I transitioned to acrylic painting.
 The beauty of Niagara provides endless inspiration and subjects to paint.
 Although I still love to work in pen and pencil, acrylic paints have become my preferred medium.